voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Unlike an electoral system, these are *personal representatives*.

-Any time you don't vote on a piece of legislation, our liquid democracy platform [United.vote](https://united.vote) looks up how your personal representatives felt and automatically adopts their position.
+Any time you don't vote on a piece of legislation, our liquid democracy platform [Liquid US](https://liquid.us) looks up how your personal representatives felt and automatically adopts their position.

 You can select anyone in your jurisdiction.
 The people you already know and trust now become options to represent you.